TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/draconium/draconium_ore_87f4d.md

 	<td padding="4,2,4,2">
 		Nether

-		More common than the overworld variant but still fairly rare and and spawns in slightly smaller clusters than the overworld varient.
+		More common than the overworld variant but still fairly rare.
+Spawns in slightly smaller clusters than the overworld varient.

 	</td>
 </tr>